-It is our mission to provide individuals who have limited or no natural speech with effective means to communicate across all people and settings.
-All individuals, regardless of age, deserve to be able to communicate as independently and effectively as possible at home, at school, at work, at play or leisure, and in the community.
+Everyone deserves to be able to communicate as independently and effectively as possible, with everyone and everywhere they go.
 People with limited or no natural speech are candidates for Augmentative and Alternative Communication (AAC).

 What is Augmentative and Alternative Communication (AAC)?